PedsNutrition/Group-Project-Building-an-A-Z-Reproducible-Pipeline-for-Precision-Nutrition-Analysis/README.md

 Triyani Komang,
 Eva Kranenburg

-# The sections below will follow the CRISP-DM framework:
+# The Sections Below Will Follow the CRISP-DM Framework:
 - Project Understanding: Research question and exposures
 - Data Understanding: Exploring the dataset and data distributions
 - Data Preparation: Cleaning data, handling missingness, and transforming variables as appropriate